Fleckism/SecurityPlus/SecurityPlus/2A Threat actor types and attack vectors.md

 ### Level of Sophistication/Capability and Resources/Funding

-You must also consider the sophistication and level of resources/funding that different adversaries might possess. _Capability_ refers to a threat actor's ability to craft novel exploit techniques and tools.
+You must also consider the sophistication and level of resources/funding that different adversaries might possess. _Capability_ refers to a [[threat actor]]'s ability to craft novel exploit techniques and tools.
 The least capable threat actor relies on commodity attack tools that are widely available on the web or dark web.
 More capable actors can fashion zero-day exploits in operating systems, applications software, and embedded control systems.
 At the highest level, a threat actor might make use of non-cyber tools, such as political or military assets.
 Capability is only funded through a substantial budget.
 Sophisticated threat actor groups need to be able to acquire resources, such as customized attack tools and skilled strategists, designers, coders, hackers, and social engineers.
 The most capable threat actor groups receive funding from nation states and criminal syndicates.
 ## HACKERS, SCRIPT KIDDIES, AND HACKTIVISTS

 To fully assess intent and capability, it is helpful to identify different categories of threat actors.